-The payroll giving agency running the scheme provides you with a charity nomination form, which you can complete and return directly to the agency to tell them where they should send your donations.
+The payroll giving agency running the scheme provides you with a charity nomination form, which you complete and return directly to the agency to tell them where to send your donations.

-Once a gift has been deducted from your pay or pension no refund is possible.
+Once a gift has been deducted from your pay or pension, no refund is possible.
 Some charity agencies may charge a small fee, which is deducted from your donation, to cover administrative costs.

 Do I have to tell HMRC about my payroll giving?